disconnect/apache-websocket/README.md

 architecture for handling WebSocket messaging.
 Doing so does not _require_ any knowledge of internal Apache structures.

-This implementation supports both draft-75 and draft-76 of the WebSocket protocol.
+This implementation supports draft-75, draft-76, and draft-77 of the WebSocket protocol.
 Support for draft-75 is disabled by default, but it may be enabled through the configuration.